ladybirdweb/backup-script/README.md

 **For Linux:**

-- It is easy for linux we just need to run the command under (Install it directly in the terminal via), this will set up the urbackup client in the linux make sure the port 55414 and passive port range 49152-65534.
+- It is easy for linux we just need to run the command under (Install it directly in the terminal via), this will set up the urbackup client in the linux.
+Make sure the port 55414 and passive port range 49152-65534 are open.

-- once the above is done we need to setup the directorys which has to be backuped up in client server, the below command is used in terminal to check the current backup directory list:
+- Once the above is done we need to setup the directories which has to be backuped up in client server, the below command is used in terminal to check the current backup directory list:
 ```
-/usr/local/bin/urbackupclientctl list | grep '^Backup directory'
+/usr/local/bin/urbackupclientctl list
 ```

 - To add a backup direcroty you need to run the below command in the terminal: